Lake Superior State University

 ROI Score: 46/100 · Below Average Value

-Lake Superior State University earns an overall ROI score of 46 (Below Average Value), the better part of the spectrum within this batch.
+Lake Superior State University earns an overall ROI score of 46 (Below Average Value), the better part of the spectrum within our dataset.
 The public regional in Sault Ste Marie, MI on the Upper Peninsula charges $14,890 in tuition with an average net price of $12,822.
 Four-year cost is $51,288.
 Median earnings are $33,000 six years out and $49,045 at 10 years, with $23,250 median debt and debt-to-earnings of 0.705.
 Payback runs 13.6 years and repayment is 75% three-year (slipping to 68% by year seven).
 Completion is 51%.
 The institution's defining strengths are its niche programs: Mechanical Engineering (B+ grade with $77,229 first-year earnings) and Fisheries Sciences (one of very few US institutions offering it as a major).
 Nursing pulls a B grade as well.
 The geographic remoteness limits enrollment growth, but the academic programming punches above its weight for a 1,325-student regional.
 The Below Average Value verdict reflects that the institution is genuinely competitive within its niche while ranking modestly on the broader cohort outcome.

 Lake Superior State University